ffouquet42/get_next_line/README.md

 This project respects the norm of 42 and has been tested with the norminette.

 This project has been tested with valgrind and contains no leaks.
-All tests return : `All heap blocks were freed -- no leaks are possible`
+All tests return : `All heap blocks were freed -- no leaks are possible`.

 This project contains a custom `main.c` and `main_bonus.c` containing several tests for each part.